kuma35/thinking-forth-translate/chapter3.rst

 ..

-There\’s more to good interface design than that.
+There\'s more to good interface design than that.
 Allow me to introduce a design element which I call the “interface component.”
-The purpose an interface component is to implement, and *hide information about*, the data interface between two or more other components ( :numref:`fig3-9` ).
+The purpose an interface component is to implement, and *hide information about* , the data interface between two or more other components ( :numref:`fig3-9` ).